-I’m pretty sure seeing the northern lights is on every bodies bucket list.
+I’m pretty sure seeing the northern lights is on everybody’s bucket list.
 Well, this magical light show is known to pass over Malin head during the right conditions.

-I haven’t seen it yet but I full on intend to witness it and will be heading to Malin head at every chance I get when the conditions are right!
+I haven’t seen it yet but I fully on intend to witness it and will be heading to Malin Head at every chance I get when the conditions are right!

 There are some Apps out there to keep an eye out for the right conditions for the northern lights in Donegal!